Answered By: Colin Magee

 From this page, ProQuest is the first link on there.
 Be sure to log in with your KCTCS username and password if prompted.

-You're going to focus your search today on disability rights.
-Just to illustrate how big ProQuest is, I'm going to type in disabilities and we'll see how many results we get.
+You're going to focus your search today on depression and anxiety disorders.
+Just to illustrate how big ProQuest is, I'm going to type in depression and we'll see how many results we get.

-First of all, disabilities is too broad to use as a search term.
-I'm going to type in disability rights and we'll see what happens.
+First of all, depression is too broad to use as a search term.
+I'm going to type in depression treatment and we'll see what happens.

-Now we're down to about 2 million results.
-If you look at the titles in your search results, it's doing a pretty good job of finding me articles that have disability rights in the title.
-The problem is, it's searching for the word disability and it's also searching for the word rights.
+Now we're down to about 1.6 million results.
+If you look at the titles in your search results, it's doing a pretty good job of finding articles that have depression treatment in the title.
+The problem is, it's searching for the word depression and it's searching for the word treatment.

-You can combine the two words into a phrase by putting quotation marks around the two words: "disability rights."
+You can combine the two words into a phrase by putting quotation marks around the two words: "depression treatment."

-Now we're down to 73 thousand results.
-In your search results, it's only showing you articles where _disability_ and _rights_ appear next to each other in the title or in the description.
+Now we're down to 20 thousand results.
+In your search results, it's only showing you articles where _depression_ and _treatment_ appear next to each other in the title or in the description.
 So quotation marks are the most useful way to make a narrower search.

 The other tip is to combine other words to your phrase.
-I'm going to type in "disability rights" in quotation marks, AND "education."
-Now it's going to narrow everything to just dealing with disability rights in education.
-31 thousand results.
+I'm going to type in "depression treatment" in quotation marks, AND "antidepressants."
+Now it's going to narrow everything to just dealing with antidepressants as a form of treating depression.
+Less than 9 thousand results.

 Take a few minutes to practice this on your own, and then in the next video we'll look at filtering.